Best Small Dog Harness Options -

 Now that we have identified the key factors of a fabulous small dog harness, let’s dig into the best small dog harnesses Australia has to offer.
 Here we’ve identified a few specific breeds and what we recommend for them, but you can translate these qualities to any and all breeds.
 We just wanted to help you by further personalising our picks.

-We love the Puppia because of its fantastic size range!
+We love the Dog Nation Ultra Light Harness because of its fantastic size range!
 As a harness for small or toy dog breeds, this is a wonderful product with many great features.

 This is an H-shaped harness so you slip the front loop over your dog’s head.
 It’s incredibly important that you measure your dog’s neck before purchasing the small or extra small sizes to make the fitting process easier.
 You don’t want your pup to get stuck!

-The Puppia is a back-attached harness but the unique design is meant to distribute the pressure from the lead across your dog’s chest.
-This helps stop your dog from pulling without the strain of a front-clip.
+There is a front and back-attachment points and the unique design is meant to distribute the pressure from the lead across your dog’s chest.
+This helps stop your dog from pulling without the strain of a regular front-clip.

 This harness is machine washable but the manufacturer recommends hand washing and air drying to ensure the longevity of the product over time.
 This isn’t the most convenient thing in the world but we do agree that the integrity of the fabric will maintain better if you scrub it by hand.

-Overall, we recommend the Puppia to all small dogs, regardless of breed.
-Tender throated or barrel-shaped dogs, long-haired or short-haired - the Puppia is suitable for all!
+Overall, we recommend this harness to all small dogs, regardless of breed.
+Tender throated or barrel-shaped dogs, long-haired or short-haired - the Dog Nation harness is suitable for all!

 What can bring you joy? (chihuahua) Ooooooooh Chihuahua!